Abdulah-Fawaz/Benchmarking-Surface-DL/README.md

  python train.py @params/experiment_1.txt
  ```

-Results will be automatically saved in the appropriate results folder
+Results will be automatically saved in the appropriate results folder.